Kitchen hood: Description

 An extractor hood consists of three main components: a skirt or capture panel to contain the rising gases (also known as the "effluent plume"), a grease filter, and a fan for ventilation.

 Extractor hoods may be ducted (or vented) or ductless (or recirculating).
 Ducted hoods blow the gases to the outdoors; ductless hoods filter the air, often using activated charcoal, to remove odor and smoke particles from the air and then release the cleaned air back into the kitchen.

-A ducted system removes of all forms of airborne contamination, while a ductless one recirculates heat and moisture.
+A ducted system removes all forms of airborne contamination, whereas a ductless one recirculates heat and moisture.
 In addition, a ducted application eliminates the need for regular replacement of the filters and avoids the airflow restriction (and the resultant loss of power) caused by them.
 However, the ducted application can be impractical, due to lack of space or ability to install a duct system, make-up air requirements, or the additional cost of heating or cooling the make-up air.

 Exhaust hoods almost always include built-in lighting to illuminate the cooking surface.
 Extractor hood controls are typically electronic, though some low-end models use electromechanical controls.
 Extractor hoods with electronic controls can offer remote control, motorized height adjustment, thermal sensor, overheat protection, boost mode, delayed shut-off, filter cleaning reminder, active noise cancellation, temperature display, user presets (memory), and so on.